LDSSA/curriculum-development/curriculum/01-bootcamp.md

     1. Observational vs. experimental data
     2. Spurious correlation
     3. Examples of can't we infer that A causes B, despite the correlation
-        1. B causes A
+        1. Third factor C causes A and B, i.e., common-causal or confouding variable
-        2. Third factor C causes A and B, i.e., common-causal or confouding variable
+        2. B causes A
         3. Bidirectional causation
-        4. Coincidental relationship
+        4. Coincidental relationships

 ---